neuromore/Doc/neuromoreStudio/Biosensors.md

 - Platforms: Windows, OSX
 - Devices: OpenBCI 8/32-bit 8 channels (without Daisy module)

+Before connecting your board go to the Settings (on Windows: _Edit>Settings>Devices_, on MacOS: _NMStudio>Settings>Device_) and make sure that _Enable OpenBCI Devices_ is selected.
-First, connect your OpenBCI board to your computer.
+Then connect your OpenBCI board to your computer.
 Make sure to take the following steps before using it with neuromore Studio:

 _Windows_: Make sure your board is recognized as a COM port and that its latency is set to 1 ms. To troubleshoot, read the [OpenBCI on Windows tutorial on their official site](https://docs.openbci.com/Troubleshooting/FTDI_Fix_Windows/).